na-na-hi/renget/archive/wss4t.md

 “And they are still at large?”

-“That’s correct, Colonel,” Major Kessex relayed to the holo display.
+“That’s correct, Colonel,” the Major relayed to the holo display.

 “Why wasn’t I informed of this sooner, Major?”
 A simple, direct question.
 The Colonel wasn’t pleased.